tprigent/kinesia/README.md

-brew install sqlite                     #for model brew install gtk+3                      #for UI brew install lcov                       #for coverage test reports
+brew install sqlite                     #for model brew install gtk+3                      #for UI brew install lcov                       #for coverage test reports brew install adwaita-icon-theme         #for gtk icons if they don't appear while running Kinesia
 ```
 Valgrind is unfortunately not available for macOS.
 If you want to execute memory tests please use a Linux VM.